Studies Show Working Overtime Is Basically Pointless

 If I asked a room full of men to raise their hand if they work more than 40 hours per week, nearly every hand would go up.

-If I asked them to keep their hand raised if they work more than 50 hours per week, I imagine only a small minority of the room’s hands go down.
+If I asked them to keep their hand raised if they work more than 50 hours per week, only a small minority of the room’s hands go down.

 If I kept going, hands wouldn’t start going down until we hit the 60+ hours per week mark.
 (See here, here, and here.)

 If you’re like me, you can’t even answer that question because the work day blends seamlessly with the rest of the day.
 We don’t even know what to call the part of the day when we’re not working.
-We just call it the “rest of the day” or “after work”.
+We just call it “after work”.

 Researchers have found that putting in all those extra hours of work, specifically over 50 hours, can end up being a waste of time from a productivity standpoint.